Table of Contents

 As soon as you opened the event viewer, you will get a summary of Administrative Events which provides various event type information as shown below.

-Similarly, you can find other event types like warning, informational, and audit success information.
+Similarly, you can find other event types like a warning, informational, and audit success information.

 For finding out error and crashes log information, we will focus on two logs.